Dendro-X0/next-blogkit/docs/content-authoring.md

 ## Admin Workflow

 1. Go to `/admin` (ensure your email is allowed via `ADMIN_EMAILS`).
-2. Create or edit a post, upload images (S3), and compose with MDX.
+2. Create or edit a post, upload images (Cloudinary by default; S3 optional), and compose with MDX.
 3. Save as draft or publish.

 ## MDX Shortcodes & Components